FRA Americanism Essay Contest

 - Scholarship Description

-- The essay contest's grand national prize is $5,000 with additional prizes of $2,500 for first place, $1,500 for second place, and $1,000 for third place in grades seven through twelve.
-Each winners will receive an attractive plaque citing his or her achievement.
-Every entrant judged at the national level receives a certificate of recognition.
-Additional prizes may be awarded to students winning at local branch and regional levels of competition.
-FRA's Essay Contest is open to all students grades 7 through 12 (including those who are home schooled).
+The grand national winner will receive $5,000, with additional prizes for the top three essays in each grade category ($2,500 for first place, $1,500 for second place, and $1,000 for third place).
+Each national winner will receive an attractive plaque citing his/her achievement, and every entrant judged at the national level receives a certificate of recognition.
+Additional prizes may be awarded to students winning at local and regional levels of competition.

 See if you qualify for this award

 Learn more about this scholarship and many more.

 by Susan DutcaThe generous $500 million gift from Phil and Penny Knight to the University of Oregon is the "largest ever for a public flagship institution" and is intended to support and strengthen interdisciplinary scientific research.
 With the donation, the university plans to extend its current science campus by 210,000 square feet, with three new research facilities.
 The initiative is expected to create [...]

 by Susan DutcaOne nonprofit is heavily recruiting reformed delinquents from disadvantaged communities and funneling them into college.
 The troubled youth - many of whom have committed crimes and have been in jail, are given personal advisers, free college-prep courses, childcare, bus passes and other forms of support to keep off the streets.
 College Bound Dorchester has enrolled about 130 students over the [...]